mmistakes/minimal-mistakes/_posts/2023-10-19-from-nio-to-fs2-for-udp.md

 header:
   image: "/images/blog cover.jpg"
 tags: []
-excerpt: "Understanding how UDP works in NIO then transitioning to a highier level API like Fs2."
+excerpt: "Understanding how UDP works in NIO then transitioning to a higher level API like Fs2."
 toc: true
 toc_label: "In this article"
 ---